Distinguished Service Order

-The Distinguished Service Order (DSO) is a military decoration of the United Kingdom, as well as formerly of other parts of the Commonwealth, awarded for meritorious or distinguished service by officers of the armed forces during wartime, typically in actual combat.
-Since 1993 it has been awarded specifically for 'highly successful command and leadership during active operations', with all ranks being eligible.
+The Distinguished Service Order (DSO) is a military award of the United Kingdom, as well as formerly throughout the Commonwealth, awarded for operational gallantry for highly successful command and leadership during active operations, typically in actual combat.

+Equal in British precedence of military decorations to the Conspicuous Gallantry Cross and Royal Red Cross, since 1993 the DSO is eligible to all ranks awarded specifically for "highly successful command and leadership during active operations".

 History

-Instituted on 6 September 1886 by Queen Victoria in a royal warrant published in The London Gazette on 9 November, the first DSOs awarded were dated 25 November 1886.
+Instituted on 6 September 1886 by Queen Victoria by Royal Warrant published in The London Gazette on 9 November, the first DSOs awarded were dated 25 November 1886.

-The order was established to reward individual instances of meritorious or distinguished service in war.
-It was a military order, until recently for officers only and typically awarded to officers ranked major (or equivalent) or higher, with awards to ranks below this usually for a high degree of gallantry, just short of deserving the Victoria Cross.
+The order was established to recognise individual instances of meritorious or distinguished service in war.
+It is a military order, and was, until recently, typically awarded to officers in command above the rank of major (or equivalent), with awards to lower ranks usually being for a high degree of gallantry, just short of deserving the Victoria Cross.

 Whilst normally given for service under fire or under conditions equivalent to service in actual combat with the enemy, a number of awards made between 1914 and 1916 were under circumstances not under fire, often to staff officers, causing resentment among front-line officers.
 After 1 January 1917, commanders in the field were instructed to recommend this award only for those serving under fire.

-From 1916, ribbon bars could be authorised for subsequent awards of the DSO, worn on the ribbon of the original award.
+From 1916, bars could be authorised for subsequent award of the DSO, worn on the ribbon of the original award.

 In 1942, the award was extended to officers of the Merchant Navy who had performed acts of gallantry whilst under enemy attack.

+Prior to 1943, the DSO could be awarded to only commissioned officers of the Lieutenant-Colonel rank and above, for 'meritorious or distinguished service in wartime' under conditions of actual combat.
+If awarded to an officer ranking below Lieutenant-Colonel, it had to be a case of 'a high degree of gallantry just short of deserving the Victoria Cross'.
+In either case, being 'Mentioned in Despatches' was a pre-condition for appointment to the Distinguished Service Order.

-A requirement that the order could be given only to someone mentioned in despatches was removed in 1943.
+The stipulation that only those mentioned in despatches could be appointed to the Order was removed in 1943.

 Modern era

-Since 1993, reflecting the review of the British honours system which recommended removing distinctions of rank in respect of operational awards, the DSO has been open to all ranks, with the award criteria redefined as 'highly successful command and leadership during active operations'.
+Since 1993, reflecting the review of the British honours system which recommended removing distinctions of rank in respect of operational awards, the DSO has been open to all ranks, with the award criteria redefined as "highly successful command and leadership during active operations".
 At the same time, the Conspicuous Gallantry Cross was introduced as the second-highest award for gallantry.
 Despite some very fierce campaigns in Iraq and Afghanistan, the DSO has yet to be awarded to a non-commissioned rank.

-The DSO had also been awarded by Commonwealth countries but by the 1990s most, including Canada, Australia and New Zealand, were establishing their own honours systems and no longer recommended British honours.
+The DSO was previously awarded throughout the Commonwealth but by the 1990s most, including Canada, Australia and New Zealand, had established their own honours systems, no longer recommending British honours.